CodeNow/devops-scripts/ansible/roles/vault/additional-files/user-vault/README.md

 `vault token-create -policy="organizations-writeonly" -ttl="8760h"`

-Take the response of this and save it in the configuration for the environment you want.
+Take the response of this and save it in the configuration for the environment you want as the `starlord_vault_token`

 Create a new token for the docks, so they can create readonly tokens.

 `vault token-create -policy="dock-user-creator" -ttl="8760h"`

-Save that token as the dock-creator token
+Save that token as the `dock_vault_user_creation_access_token`

-This allows the vault user to create a new user! vault write -f auth/token/create/organizations-readonly
+This allows the vault user to create a new user using: vault write -f auth/token/create/organizations-readonly